 There are several names for surrogate mothers.
-In short, they are women who choose to carry a baby for those who are unable to do so on their own.
+In short, they are women who are carrying someone else’s baby.
+Helping those who are unable to do so on their own.

 You’ll sometimes hear them referred to as gestational surrogates or gestational carriers.
-When you decide to become a surrogate mother through the Surrogacy Center of Philadelphia, you’ll be a gestational surrogate.
+When you decide to become a surrogate mother and having a baby for someone else through the Surrogacy Center of Philadelphia, you’ll be a gestational surrogate.
 That simply means that you and the baby won’t have any shared genetic material.
 A surrogate and her intended parents are both protected by a legal contract (that they both sign) and the surrogate is paid for her services.

 Who Do You Help When You Become a Surrogate Mother

-When you make the choice to take part in surrogacy, you’ll have the chance to help all kinds of people create families of their own.
+When you make the choice to take part in surrogacy and carry a baby for another couple, you’ll have the chance to help all kinds of people create families of their own.
 The people helped by surrogacy are from all walks of life, of all sexual orientations, and of varying ethnic backgrounds.
 Some of the people who work with surrogates are married, and some aren’t.

 Here’s a brief listing of people who may turn to surrogacy so they can have families of their own:

 - Intended mothers who, for various reasons, have been unable carry a child to term